Table of Contents

 Pet Groomer Training – 2015

-- Summary Describe yourself in a few sentences, mixing important skills and accomplishments, highlighting important attributes such as skill at managing care schedules, and knowledge of animal behavior and training.
+- Summary Use your summary statement to describe yourself in a few sentences, mixing important skills and accomplishments, highlighting important attributes such as skill at managing care schedules, and knowledge of animal behavior and training.
 For example: “Enthusiastic Dog Breeder with 5 years’ experience in breeding doodles and soft-coated Wheaten terriers.
 Well-versed in dog health, behavior training, and providing support for new dog owners.”

 - Skills Present hard skills such as kennel maintenance, birthing procedures and medical recordkeeping along with soft skills such as compassion, conflict resolution, superior customer service and patience.
 As with the rest of your resume, adjust this section for every job you apply for, making sure your skills are a good match for what the job requires.